http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 Close a filehandle opened with Open().
 If the file was used

-with buffered I/O the final write may fail and thus Close()
+with buffered I/O, the final write may fail and thus Close()

-return an error.
+may return an error.
 The file is closed in any case.

 Inputs